-- Periodic oral examination 2 per Calendar Year, not more than once in a 5-month period. - Teeth cleaning (prophylaxis) 2 per Calendar Year, not more than once in a 5-month period. - Bite-wing x-rays 2 sets per Calendar Year, not more than once in a 5-month period. - Full-mouth x-rays (intraoral) once every 24 months. - Extraoral x-rays only one type listed below is covered in each 6-month period: - Panoramic, - o TMJ, - Cephalometric film, - o Posterior-anterior or lateral skull and facial bone survey, or - Other extraoral. - Topical fluoride application 2 per Calendar Year, not more than once in a 5-month period only applies to dependents under 18 years old. - Space maintainers for missing primary teeth. - Habit-breaking appliances.
+- Comprehensive & Periodic oral examinations 2 per Calendar Year, not more than once in a 5month period. - Teeth cleaning (Prophylaxis) 2 per Calendar Year, not more than once in a 5-month period.
+Additional cleanings are covered for Diabetic or Pregnant members that are enrolled in the Oral Health, Total Health Program, enroll directly with Delta Dental. - Periodontal maintenance 2 per Calendar Year, not more than once in a 5-month period.
+Additional periodontal maintenance is covered for members with periodontal disease, up to 2 additional per calendar year. - Bitewing x-rays 2 sets per Calendar Year, not more than once in a 5-month period. - Full-mouth x-rays (intraoral) & Panoramic (extraoral) once every 24 months. - Topical fluoride application 2 per Calendar Year, not more than once in a 5-month period only applies to dependents 18 and under - Topical fluoride for 19 and up, 2 per Calendar Year, not more than once in a 5-month period only if there is recent history of periodontal surgery or high risk of decay due to medical disease, chemotherapy or similar types of treatments. - Space maintainers for missing primary teeth. - Sealants. - Once in a 3-year period per tooth for permanent pre-molars and molars, all ages.
+Applies only to unrestored surfaces.